Emergent Semantics Beyond Token Embeddings: Transformer LMs with Frozen Visual Unicode Representations: RESULTS

 Our primary finding challenges the conventional wisdom that trainable, semantically-rich embeddings are necessary for high-level reasoning.
 As shown in Figure \ref{fig:mmlu_subtasks} and Figure \ref{fig:perf_compare}, while our frozen-embedding models demonstrate robust convergence across all tasks, they show a striking and consistent performance advantage on the MMLU reasoning benchmark compared to their architecturally identical counterparts with trainable embeddings.
+We also conducted a comparison with state-of-the-art (SOTA) models SmolLM \citep{allal2024SmolLM} and SmolLM2 \citep{allal2025smollm2smolgoesbig} (360M and 135M) that have a comparable number of parameters.